Other HUD Subsidized Housing Programs

 Summary of Other Types of Private HUD Subsidized Housing

-HUD provides a low interest mortgage and/or operating subsidies to owners of privately owned developments.
+HUD provides low interest mortgage and/or operating subsidies to owners of privately owned developments.
 Owners, who may be for profit or not-for-profit entities, rent individual units to eligible tenants.
 HUD determines the mandatory and permissible eligibility criteria for each type of subsidy.
 Each development may have more than one type of subsidy for all or some of its units.
 Units with mortgage subsidies have rents based on the development’s operating costs.
-In units with operating subsidies, tenants generally pay 30% of their net income in rent.
+In units with operating subsidies, tenants generally pay 30% of their gross income in rent.

 Each development maintains its own waiting list and prospective tenants must apply directly to the development.
 Tenants are entitled to remain in occupancy so long as they abide by the rules of the development.